alexanderblnf/conversational-search-dataset/docs/README.md

 ## Introduction
 MANtIS is a multi-domain dialogue dataset contatining information-seeking interactions from the community  question-answering portal [Stack Exchange](https://stackexchange.com).
 Unlike previous information-seeking dialogue datasets that focus on only one domain, MANtIS has __diverse__ conversations from 14 different sites, such as *physics*, *travel* and *worldbuilding*.
 Additionaly, all dialogues have a url, providing __grounding__ to the conversations.
 It can be used for the following tasks: conversation response ranking/generation and intent prediction.
 We provide manually annotated intent labels for more than 1300 multi-turn dialogues.
 See an example of the annotations on the right side of each utterance of a conversation extracted from the *gaming* domain:

-<br><br>
 <p align="center">
 <img src="img/MANtIS_DatasetExamples.png">
 </p>

-Gray highlights the initial information-need of the information seeker user, yellow highlights the grounding url, pink highlights a clarification question from the information seeker.
-We perform an additional filtering process to remove unsucessfull convrsations by checking the sentiment score of the last utterance of the information seeker (see green highlight).
-In summary the conversations of the dataset are multi-turn, multi-intent, containing clarification questions and complex information needs, grounded in web pages and extracted from different domains.
+The conversations of the dataset are multi-turn, multi-intent, containing clarification questions and complex information needs, grounded in web pages and extracted from different domains.

 ## MANtIS - complete JSON
 The dataset has over 80,000 dialogues between information seekers and information providers from the following domains of Stack Exchange: apple, askubuntu, dba, diy, electronics, english, gaming, gis, physics, scifi, security, stats, travel and worldbuilding.
-The processed JSON dataset is available for download [here](https://drive.google.com/file/d/1cWEbTC4klLQDLej--IG2OAZIT4AX549A/view?usp=sharing).
-It is split in 3 .JSON files, corresponding to the train/validation/test splits.
-The JSON format is the following :

-* __dialog_id__: a unique id for a dialog - ids are consecutive
-* __category__: domain to which the dialogue belongs (for now, *Apple* is the only category)
-* __title__: dialog title from the forum
-* __dialog_time__: the time that the first utterance of the dialog was posted
-* __utterances__: a list of utterances in this dialog
-    * __actor_type__: *user* or *agent* (“user” refers to the information seeker that initiates the conversation.
-    All the other conversation participants are considered as “agents”)
-    * __utterance_pos__: the utterance position in the dialog (starts from 1)
-    * __utterance__: the content of the utterance
-    * __votes__: number of votes the answer received from the community
-    * __utterance_time__: the time that the utterance was posted
-    * __is_answer__: whether the utterance is selected as the best answer by the community
-    * __id__: the id of the original post/comment
-     (for comments, the syntax is {post_id}_{comment_id})

 In order to ensure that each conversation in our dataset follows our set of criteria, we have devised a list of six conditions that must hold for each conversation:

 1. The entire conversation takes place between _exactly_ two users (the asker who starts off the conversation and the provider who attempts to fulfill the information need).
 2. The conversation consists of _at least_ 2 turns per user.